Flying fox

 Australian bat lyssavirus (ABLV) is a virus of flying foxes which can, in rare cases, cause fatal disease of the nervous system in people and animals.

 All Australian bat species can carry the virus.
-It is present in less than one per cent of the wild bat population, although up to 30% of sick, injured or orphaned bats can be affected.
+It's present in less than one per cent of the wild bat population, although up to 30% of sick, injured or orphaned bats can be affected.

-The virus has been confirmed in Northern Territory bats four times since 2000, however there has been no infection of humans or other animals.
+Since 2000, it has been confirmed in Northern Territory (NT) bats 4 times, however there has been no infection of humans or other animals.

 Veterinarians and pet owners should be aware of the risk of ABLV.
 They also need to know what to do if a sick or injured bat is found, or a pet or person is exposed to the virus.